aziascreations/CircuitPython-Ebyte-E32/_sources/technical_details_preamble.rst.txt

     Depending on the frequencies, region and data rates, **a LoRa packet cannot be larger than 11 bytes** under unfavorable conditions, **or 250 bytes** under favorable ones.

+You can go to ??? for more information on this limitation.

 .. _ref-legal-aside:

 Legal Aside